Monitoring Urgent or Interim Support and Services

 Monitoring when the person has substantial difficulty engaging

-If a person does not lack capacity but does have substantial difficulty being involved in monitoring activity you must take all reasonable steps to maximise their involvement.
+If a person does not lack capacity but does have substantial difficulty being involved in monitoring activity you must take all reasonable steps to ensure their involvement.

 You must: